elves/elvish/README.md

 Remember to put the two `export`s above into your `bashrc` or `zshrc` (or whatever).

+## In Need of a Name!

+`das` is not the final name I intend to use for this project; it is just a little word I keep typing when I'm idle.
+Being impossible to google for German speakers, this is a terrible name for any project (and I'm not willing to call it `daslang` or `dasshell`).
+So if you happen to be here and have a good name in mind, drop me a line.
+Before that though, please read [Name](#name) for some of my thoughts about naming

 ## The Editor

 Those marked with ✔ are implemented (but could be broken from time to